jackellenberger/emojme/README.md

 (Thanks @curtisgibby!)
 </details>

+#### Via the Emojme Chrome Extension

+[Emojme: Emoji Anywhere](https://chrome.google.com/webstore/detail/emojme-emoji-anywhere/nbnaglaclijdfidbinlcnfdbikpbdkog?hl=en-US) is an extension that can be used to grab your slack token as well, if that's more your speed.
+It does other fun stuff too!

 #### Slack for Desktop (Deprecated?)

 This is a similar process, but requires an extra step depending on your platform.